dynatondata/dynatonpolicies/06-data_management_policy.md

 ## 6.2 Backup Policy and Procedures

-1. Perform daily snapshot backups of all systems that process, store, or transmit ePHI for Dynaton Data Customers.
+1. Perform daily snapshot backups of all systems that process, store, or transmit ePHI for Dynaton Customers.
-2. The Dynaton Data Ops Team is designated to be in charge of backups.
+2. The Dynaton Ops Team is designated to be in charge of backups.
 3. Dev Ops Team members are trained and assigned to complete backups and manage the backup media.
 4. Document backups
    - Name of the system